Entanglement Renyi entropies in holographic theories: Computations in the orbifold theory

 We wish to analytically continue this expression in $n$.\footnote{The analytic continuation of the sum in \eqref{specOPE} was also considered in \cite{Calabrese:2009ez}.
-In particular, an expression was derived that allowed numerical approximations to be computed.} We were not able to do this for general dimension $d_i$, but in the next paragraph we will show that, when $d_i$ is a (positive) integer, the sum in \eqref{specOPE} is a polynomial in $n$ of degree $2d_i$, with a root at $n=1$.
-Hence ${c^{\sigma_1}}_{\sigma_1m}$ is a rational function of $n$ that is regular at $n=1$.
-Since $\mathcal{G}_{mm} = 2/(n(n-1))$, $C_m = \mathcal{G}_{mm}^{-1}({c^{\sigma_1}}_{\sigma_1m})^2$ is a rational function with a zero at $n=1$.
-This was the statement that was used in subsection \ref{expansionx}.
+In particular, an expression was derived that allowed numerical approximations to be computed.} We were not able to do this for general dimension $d$, but in the next paragraph we will show that, when $2d$ is an integer, the sum in \eqref{specOPE} is a polynomial in $n$ of degree $4d$, with a root at $n=1$.
+This was the statement that was used in subsection \ref{set-up}.

 In order to analytically continue the sum in \eqref{specOPE}, we note that the summand equals the reside of the pole at $t=e^{2\pi ij/n}$ of the function